-Through my own technical knowledge, my extensive RV research, by using RV Consumer Group, and through input from numerous friends' experiences, these are currently the best RV manufacturer brands money can buy.
+Through my own knowledge, my extensive RV research, using RV Consumer Group, and through input from numerous friends' experiences, these are currently the best RV manufacturer brands money can buy.

-But buying a good brand increases your chances of NOT getting a lemon and increases your chances of a speedy fix if there's an issue.
+But buying a good brand increases your chances of NOT getting a lemon.
+Also, it increases your chances of a speedy fix if there's an issue.

 Author: Marshall Wendler

 Camp Addict co-founder Marshall Wendler brings his technical expertise to help explain RV products in an easy to understand fashion.
 Full-time RVing from April 2014 - December 2020 (now RVing about 50% of the time), Marshall loves sharing his knowledge of the RV lifestyle.
 Marshall spends the majority of his RVing life boondocking.
 He is the part of Camp Addict that knows 'all the things'.
 He's good at sharing his technical knowledge so you can benefit.